HelpWithDIY HelpWithDIY HelpWithDIY

 2. Think About Your Space

-Smaller rooms often benefit from Snowbound’s gentle warmth.
+Smaller rooms often benefit from White Snowbound’s gentle warmth.
 It adds coziness without making spaces feel tight or closed in.
 The soft white tone helps create comfort in bedrooms, family rooms, and reading nooks.

 Open areas shine with Pure White’s clean look.
 It brightens spaces while staying neutral and fresh.
 This shade works well in kitchens, hallways, and large living areas where you want light to flow freely.